brivaro/GeneticAlgorithmPyCatan/README.md

    ```

 3. **Requirements File:**
-   Your `requirements.txt` should include the following dependencies:
+   Your `requirements.txt` should include the following:
    ```txt
    deap==1.3.1
    numpy==1.23.5